On this page:

 Providers that transitioned to Child Care Subsidy on 2 July 2018 and have not registered their specified child care personnel have an ongoing obligation to ensure all these personnel are registered.

 Participants register with PRODA on the Services Australia website.
 Each person must create their own account using a computer with internet access.

 - create a unique user name and password

 - provide information from their identity documents, such as a passport, driver’s licence or Medicare card.

 At the end of the registration process, the person will receive a PRODA Registration Authority Number.
 Each person must keep their PRODA user name and password secure and confidential.

 Their PRODA Registration Authority Number must also be kept secure.
 It may be shared with providers, as they will need their specified personnel’s PRODA Registration Authority Number to link to them in the Child Care Subsidy System.

 The provider will need to notify the Australian Government through their child care software or the PEP when they employ new specified personnel.
 New personnel will need to be registered in PRODA and linked to the provider’s organisation record in the Child Care Subsidy System.

 Before a provider can connect to the Child Care Subsidy System through their child care software, they will need to provide an activation code to their software provider.

 The activation code is given by PRODA after registering the provider’s organisation.
 The activation period is six months, after which the activation period will need to be extended.
-There are specific task sheets showing how this is done—see the Department of Education website at www.education.gov.au/new-child-care-package-information-resources-providers.
+There are specific task cards showing how this is done on the department's website.